aliciapflaumer/tic-tac-toe/README.md

 ## What I have learned so far

 Even though I know I will not make requirements at least by the first due date, I have learned a lot.
 When it comes to learning new technical skills I grasp the concepts a bit slow.
 I have to remind myself to slow down and read through the problem and eventually I will comprehend.

 ## Unsolved Problems

-• I'm aware that this code is DRY – but it was more important to me to grasp the concepts and build a functioning game.

-• The board is playable but there are features not yet implemented:
-    • the players can still change a square after its been filled
-    • the buttons for creating a new game and reset the game don't work
-    • The score boxes don't function

-• Hide/Show not implemented yet:
-  • need to show the sign-in and sign-up fields and hide the change password field and sign out button on loggin screen
-  • Once logged in, need to hide the sign-in and sign-up fields, and show the sign-out button

-• Code better to not have DRY code. simplifing the events.js by a single event handler rather than repeating code in a long if/else statement
+• Code better to have DRYer code by simplifing the the click events and if/else statements in the events.js file, by not repeating code in a long if/else statement

 ## Wireframes